-The court process may be used when the alleged father did not sign the paternity affidavit and refuses to cooperate with genetic testing ordered by the child support enforcement agency.
+Legal action may be pursued if the alleged father did not sign the paternity affidavit and refuses to cooperate with genetic testing ordered by the child support enforcement agency.
 If the alleged father does not cooperate with the court process, a capias (warrant) could be issued or the court may establish paternity by issuing a default judgment.

 What happens if I am not sure who the father is?